Table of Contents Show

 Hamoa Beach is one of the favorite Maui beaches that offers crystal clear waters, perfectly golden sand, and wide shores backdropped by cliffs with overgrown tropical foliage, making this place heaven on earth.

-This Maui beach is well known for body surfing; the Hamoa beach offers swimming, surfing, and snorkeling opportunities, during morning hours when it is calm and serene.
+This Maui beach is well known for body surfing; the Hamoa beach offers swimming, surfing, and snorkeling opportunities during the morning when it is calm and serene.

-However, there are times when the surf can become quite powerful due to the lack of outlying reefs, so make sure to enjoy the Hamoa beach in the shallows.
-Close by, and you can find an awesome picnic table and restrooms shared with the nearby Hana Maui Resort.
+However, there are times when the surf can become quite powerful due to the lack of outlying reefs, so enjoy the Hamoa beach in the shallows.
+You can find an awesome picnic table and restrooms shared with the nearby Hana Maui Resort.

 2. Ka’anapali Beach